 - A3.
 SSQC 1 deals with the firm's responsibilities to establish and maintain its system of quality control for related services engagements, including agreed-upon procedures engagements.
 Those responsibilities are directed at establishing: - The firm's quality control system; and - The firm's related policies designed to achieve the objective of the quality control system and its procedures to implement and monitor compliance with those policies. - A4.
-Under SSQC 1, the firm has an obligation to establish and maintain a system of quality control to provide it with reasonable assurance that: - (a) The firm and its personnel comply with professional standards and applicable legal and regulatory requirements; and - (b) Reports issued by the firm or engagement partners are appropriate in the circumstances. - A5.
+Under SSQC 1, the firm has an obligation to establish and maintain a system of quality control to provide it with reasonable assurance that: - (a) The firm and its personnel comply with professional standards and applicable legal and regulatory requirements; and - (b) Reports issued by the firm or engagement partners are appropriate in the circumstances.2 - A5.
 A jurisdiction that has not adopted SSQC 1 in relation to agreed-upon procedures engagements may set out requirements for quality control in firms performing such engagements.
 The provisions of this SSRS regarding quality control at the engagement level are premised on the basis that quality control requirements adopted are at least as demanding as those of SSQC 1.
-This is achieved when those requirements impose obligations on the firm to achieve the aims of the requirements of SSQC 1, including an obligation to establish a system of quality control that includes policies and procedures that address each of the following elements: - Leadership responsibilities for quality within the firm; - Relevant ethical requirements; - Acceptance and continuance of client relationships and specific engagements; - Human resources; - Engagement performance; and
+This is achieved when those requirements impose obligations on the firm to achieve the aims of the requirements of SSQC 1, including an obligation to establish a system of quality control that includes policies and procedures that address each of the following elements: - Leadership responsibilities for quality within the firm; - Relevant ethical requirements; - Acceptance and continuance of client relationships and specific engagements; - Human resources; - Engagement performance; and - Monitoring. - A6.
+Within the context of the firm's system of quality control, engagement teams have a responsibility to implement quality control procedures applicable to the engagement. - A7.
+Unless information provided by the firm or other parties suggests otherwise, the engagement team is entitled to rely on the firm's system of quality control.
+For example, the engagement team may rely on the firm's system of quality control in relation to: - Competence of personnel through their recruitment and formal training. - Maintenance of client relationships through acceptance and continuance systems. - Adherence to legal and regulatory requirements through the monitoring process.

-SSQC 1, paragraph 11
+2 SSQC 1, paragraph 11